prathameshpatil2002/Leetcode-Practice/README.md

 # Leetcode-Practice
-Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub)
+Collection of LeetCode questions solved by Prathamesh Patil